 Plus the Links

 “Hopefully everybody will be back and healthy come playoff time.”
 The Langley Thunder, severely stricken by the injury bug to key players are still playing great lacrosse which is a nice sign for coach Jake Elliott.
 They squeaked out a 14-13 win against the Victoria Shamrocks just nights after literally fighting the Coquitam Adanacs at the Palace on Poirier.
 “I thought we played hard.
 They (the Adanacs) are a good team and that was their best lineup, and that was far from our best, so I was pretty happy with our first 40 minutes,” said Elliott, whose Thunder will likely finish 3rd and face PoCo in round one of the playoffs.
 (Langley Advance) … They may not look like the Adanacs of old, but it looks like Coquitlam will lock up first place for the sixth straight season.
 This time they’re doing it without a scoring champ.
 Marty Dinsdale, Robert Church and Wes Berg have all led the BCJALL in points while their A’s locked up first place.
 In 2011 for example, 3 Adanacs finished in the top 3 in league scoring.
 This year, there are only 3 A’s in the Top 25.
 It’s obvious that a well-rounded, balanced attack has been the key to success this season.
 Any player can step up on any given night.
 (Coquitlam Now) … This year it is likely 3 Salmonbellies that will finish 1-2-3 in league scoring with rookie Josh Byrne joining newly acquired Cody Nass and Eli McLaughlin at the top of the charts.
 Put the goal scoring accolades aside though.
 Every player will always tell you they would much rather have a Minto Cup than a scoring title.
 “We have to win our way in.
 We’re pretty excited to add players like that and to have the depth now,” said coach Dan Perreault.
 (Royal City Record).Challoner is a prominent voice of lacrosse on the West Coast.
-Play-by-play voice of the Washington Stealth on the Lacrosse Network, he also calls games for the WLA.
-Email him at email@example.com and follow on Twitter @laxcaster Twitter @laxcaster
+Color Commentator for the Vancouver Stealth on the Lacrosse Network, he also calls play-by-play for the WLA.
+Email him at firstname.lastname@example.org and follow on Twitter @BradChall Twitter @laxcaster

 Rate This Story: